-i NOTE: The battery must be disconnected from the system board.
-See step 3 in removing base cover.
+(i) NOTE: The battery must be disconnected from the system board (see Step 5 in Removing the base cover

 - 3. Press and hold the power button for 15 seconds to drain the flea power. - 4.
-Before you turn on your computer, follow the steps in installing the base cover. - 5.
+Before you turn on your computer, follow the steps in Installing the base cover. - 5.
 Turn on your computer.